Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Climate Safety

 Visitors to Dubai should be aware of the extreme temperatures and take necessary precautions, especially during the scorching summer months.
-Dubai’s desert location means that temperatures regularly exceed 120 degrees Fahrenheit, with high humidity.
+Dubai’s desert location means that temperatures regularly exceed 120 degrees Fahrenheit and humidity is high.

 To ensure a safe and enjoyable visit, consider the following: